-Having established the finding that firms with better initial quality are more likely to subsequently grow faster and become public, we first match IPO firms with always-private firms at birth based on initial quality.
+Having established the finding that firms with better initial quality are more likely to grow faster and become public subsequently, we first match IPO firms with always-private firms at birth based on initial quality.
 For each IPO firm in our sample, we select up to 5 closest-matches from private firms from the same industry and birth year based on the predicted public quality index (using Column 1 in Table 2).
+As robustness, we also used up to 10 matching private firms at birth for each IPO firm.
+The results were qualitatively similar.
 We also require the matched private firms to survive at least up to the IPO year and the relative size of the matched private firm to the IPO firm is within the range of (0.5, 2).
 We exclude IPO firms with fewer than three matches to obtain common support.
 Our results are robust if we restrict to exactly five matches.
 Our final sample has about 1,600 IPO firms and about 8,000 matched private firms.
 Table 4 provides summary statistics comparing IPO firms with matched and unmatched private firms.

 Table 4 shows that IPO firms and matched private firms have a very similar predicted public quality index.
 The Kolmogorov-Smirnov test for an equal distribution has a p-value of 0.51, suggesting that the distribution of the predicted public quality index between public and matched private firms is not significantly different.
 Both eventually public and matched private firms are much more likely to go public later in life - the estimated probability of being public is about 40 times higher for these two groups compared to the unmatched private firms.
-We also present statistics for the number of employees, the initial wage in thousands of dollars, and the initial yearly growth rate - both for public firms and matched and unmatched private firms.
+We also present statistics for the number of employees, the initial wage in thousands of dollars, and the initial year growth rate - both for public firms and matched and unmatched private firms.
 IPO firms and matched private firms are also similar in size and initial growth rate in their initial years, although private matched firms tend to have higher average wages.
+In unreported tables, we match firms based on individual characteristics (size, wage, and growth rate) instead of the estimated propensity of becoming public, and find qualitatively similar results.
 In contrast, there is a stark difference between matched and unmatched private firms.
-Table 4 highlights the selection effect in public status and emphasizes the need for controlling for firm quality when comparing the difference between public and entry and entry firms.
+Unmatched private firms are much smaller at birth, have lower wages, and experience a much slower initial growth rate compared to matched private firms.
+Table 4 highlights the selection effect in public status and emphasizes the need for controlling for firm quality when comparing the difference between public and private firms.